Thanaxx/sampeRepo/README.md

-# sampeRepo
+# Creating a markdown
-addingReadme

-# FIRST SAMPLWEEEEE
-* first readme
+# How to make it?
+##here is the sample

+* create new repository
+* create README.md file
+* Save yuor changes